gjbarnard/moodle-theme_foundation/Readme.md

 ============
 Foundation theme.

-This is a Bootstrap version 4 theme that aims to be different and yet at the same time have some traditions of the past.
+This is a Bootstrap theme that aims to be different and yet at the same time have some traditions of the past.
 It does not extend the Boost theme but rather 'pull' the files it needs from it because that is where they are currently stored.
 No navigation drawer or docking has been implemented.
 However, you can collapse and expand blocks and put them in a 'drawer' region.